 Lucky for us, there are beginner-friendly modern tools available to us in many bead and yarn shops.

-The Kumihimo Loom (often called a “Kumihimo Disk”), usually made of foam with numbered slots around the perimeter.
+The Kumihimo Loom (often called a “Kumihimo Disk”), is usually made of foam with numbered slots around the perimeter.
 There are several brands available.
 They are inexpensive, light, sturdy and portable.
 If you mark the turning direction on the disk with a Sharpie, then it’s easier to keep your braid consistent.

 The process is exactly the same even if you choose to use different materials!
 So have some fun and experiment!

-I am eager to try Kumihimo with these fibers!
-They are sari ribbon and sari yarn, both made from recycled sari silk.
-You can make kumihimo braids with anything, as long as it fits in the slots on the loom!
+You can make Kumihimo braids with anything, as long as it fits in the slots on the loom!
 Learn more about Kumihimo with sari ribbons and yarns.